trycourier/courier-react-native/Docs/PushNotifications.md

 ### Link the Courier SDK to your extension:

-#### Swift Package Manager Setup
-1. Click on your project file
-2. Under Targets, click on your new Target
-3. Under the General tab > Frameworks and Libraries, click the "+" icon
-4. Select the Courier package from the list under Courier Package > Courier

-#### Cocoapods Setup
 1. Add the following snippet to the bottom of your Podfile

 ```ruby